sola-st/wasm-call-graphs/README.md

 ### Running the Image

-The following command will launch the ToughCall Docker container in daemon mode, meaning that the docker container is running in the background and can be connected to.
+The following command will launch the `toughcall` Docker container in daemon mode, meaning that the docker container is running in the background and can be connected to.
 ```
 docker run -d -t -i -p 3000:3000 -p 5000:5000 toughcall
 # The container ID will be written to the console.
 ```
 The container ID will be needed to connect to the container.
 You can recover the container ID by running `docker ps` and noting the ID of the container named `toughcall`.
 You can stop the container using `docker stop <container-id>`.
-If you get an error saying that the post is occupied, you can either run on a different port or stop the currently running container and then re-run the run command on the same port.
+If you get an error saying that the port is occupied, you can either run on a different port or stop the currently running container and then re-run the run command on the same port.

 To connect to the container, run:
 ```